 How to start working as nurse in Germany

-Fully qualified nurses with some work experience in their home country, can be allowed to work in Germany after completing the German language up to the B2 level, doing an adaption courseand passing a "nurse exam."
+Fully qualified nurses with some work experience in their home country, will be allowed to work in Germany after completing the German language up to the B2 level and doing an adaption course or passing a nurses exam.

 Visa application process for foreign Nurses